Karl Ferris

 Karl Ferris (born 1948) is an English music photographer/designer.
 He worked on album covers for Eric Clapton, Cream, Donovan, The Hollies and Jimi Hendrix.
+He studied at Hastings.

 Early years

-Karl Ferris was born in 1948 in Hastings, England, where he grew up.
+Karl Ferris was born and grew up in 1948 in Hastings, England.
 He studied at Hastings College of Art, and focused on Pre-Raphaelite painting.
 This inspired his psychedelic photography style.